uwrov/2018-2019/IGNITION.md

 ## Power on robot

 1. Connect motors A-D to the corresponding lettered plugs on the ROV's backplate.
-The bakcplate plugs have lettered labels on the wires leading up to them inside the pressure hull.
+The backplate plugs have lettered labels on the wires leading up to them inside the pressure hull.
 Connect the two vertical motors (the ones with the one-inch diameter plugs) to the two corresponding _lower_ plugs on the backplate.  **Do not use the yellow one-inch plug near the top of the backplate.**
 1. Screw the tether's power cord into black power box with white switch.
    Plug other end of cord into red ROV plug on backplate.
-1. Plug ethernet cable/tether into eight-pin plug A (the upper eight-pin plug) on ROV backplate.
+1. Plug Ethernet cable/tether into eight-pin plug A (the upper eight-pin plug) on ROV backplate.
 Plug other end into router.
 1. Plug router into 120V mains.
 1. Plug 48V power converter into mains.
 The power converter is the